fstark/blog/content/blog/wozdle/wozdle.md

 * Nice to have: the list of character you already found

-The last two are displayed as a keyboard fashion on the web-based wordle.
+In the web based version of Wordle, the last two are displayed as a keyboard.
 This would be a nice touch to keep.

-However, the core problem is that filling the screen with information takes 16 seconds.
-And as we cannot update what is already displayed, it is obvious that we need to have some sort of line-oriented approach.
+However, the core problem is that we cannot update what is already displayed and filling a single screen with information takes *16 seconds*.
+It is obvious that we need to have some sort of line-oriented approach.
+I told you it was an ASR33...

-The game needs to paint a 40x25 screen during gameplay, from the top to the bottom.
+The design is that the game will play on a single 40x25 screen that will fill during gameplay.
 Redrawing the whole screen must be exceptional.

+The game is played in 6 rounds, where the player enters a word, and see how it did.

-Based on those constraints I created the following design principles:
+Based on the above constraints I derived the following design principles:

-* Game play will be over 4 lines blocks, so the 6 rounds will make a full screen

-* As there is at most 6 turns, the previous guesses will always be visible on screen
+* All guesses must be visible on screen

+* As there are 24 lines, each guess will take 4 line

 * If there is any mistake made in entering, we will scroll out and redraw the whole screen, as there is no way to "undo" what we displayed.
+We will only redraw what is important for the gameplay, so:

-* The guesses will be placed on the left of the screen, so they can be displayed quickly if we need to redraw the full screen.
+* The guesses will be placed on the left of the screen, so they can be displayed quickly when we need to redraw the full screen.

 * The right side will contain the "keyboard", with the status of each letter.

-* We will only draw the keyboard for the current solution.
+* This keyboard is only useful for the current solution.
 If we need to refresh the screen, we will not draw the keyboard for any guesses but the last.

-Displaying a "full" 4 lines guess takes 16ms times 40 times 4 to display, which is 2.5 seconds.

-Displaying only what the user entered followed by the feedback and two empty lines costs 16ms * 22, which is .3 seconds, almost 10 times faster.
+Now, the "graphical" design

+The user will directly type his guess.

 In order to have some "breathing room", we will add a space between each word letter.

-This means that the left side of the screen is going to use 9 characters, leaving 30 for the "keyboard".
+This means that the left side of the screen is going to use 9 characters for the guess.

+On the line under the guess, we will put the result ('?' and '!' to indicate which characters were correct)

+We will need some sort of separator and have 30 characters left to draw the "keyboard".

 Each "key" of the keyboard needs a "keycap", some sort of status, and there is a need for a separator, so we need 3 characters per key.
-The longest keyboard row, the top one, is "QWERTYUIOP", and *exaclty* 10 character wide, which is a sign of the gods (10+30=40).
+The longest keyboard row, the top one, is "QWERTYUIOP", and *exaclty* 10 character wide, which is a sign of the gods, 9+1+30=40.

+Displaying a "full" 4 lines guess takes 16ms\*40\*4 to display, which is 2.5 seconds.

+However, displaying only what the user entered followed by the feedback and two empty lines costs 16ms * 22, which is .3 seconds, almost 10 times faster, so we can quickly redraw the screen in case of failure.

+{% blogimage "img/5 lines.png", "The screen had no redraw" %}

+{% blogimage "img/5 lines mistake.png", "We made a mistake, but it was quick to redisplay" %}

 The rest of the UX is pretty simple, an intro screen (with a "press space to start" message, really used to seed the random number, and a win and loose screen, with a recap of the game)

 All in all, I am *extremly* happy at the resulting UX.
 I find the game as enjoyable as the web version, maybe even more focused.
 In my opinion, there is nothing to add and nothing to remove.
+Antoine de Saint Exupery would be happy.

+{% blogimage "img/5 lines mistake.png", "La perfection est atteinte, non pas lorsqu'il n'y a plus rien à ajouter, mais lorsqu'il n'y a plus rien à retirer" %}

-This UX would also work pretty well on a teletype, the only change would be that there is no need to redraw the whole thing when the user makes a mistake, as the paper trail is still here.
+This UX would also work pretty well on a teletype, the only change would be that there is no need to redraw the whole thing when the user makes a mistake, as the paper trail is still here (we are not limited to 24 lines)

+...to be continued...

 ## The code